jskov/openapi-jaxrs-client/README.md

 Pull requests with accompanying end-to-end tests will probably be accepted - but please reach out to me in advance, so you do not waste your time.

-I will offer a simple paid service to implement feature requests (pending approval from my employer).
+I will offer to implement feature requests as a paid service (pending approval from my employer).

 If the above are not agreeable, you are more than welcome to fork the project, and do your own thing.